Dinesh-saini-1432002/Calculator/readme.md

 2. CSS3
 3. JavaScript

+### Run the Calculator
+1. Run the index.html file in browser

 ### Usage
 1. Enter the first number into the input field.
 2. Select the desired mathematical operation.